Were Ancient Tamils the first to Write about a 6th sense?!

 I believe "mind" in this context speaks to intuition or an extrasensory perception that humans possess.

-This means the sixth sense unique to humans was understood by ancient Tamils thousands of years ago.
+But let's just stop and think about this for a second, a sixth sense unique to humans was understood by ancient Tamils thousands of years ago.

 Considering we learn there are only five senses in elementary school, we may be missing something.
+Something that was possibly common knowledge amongst our ancient ancestors.

 Researchers are only now exploring (and perhaps accepting) this idea of a sixth sense under names like interoception, or proprioception over the past few decades.